starch-uk/sca-extra/PLAN.md

 **Rule Version:**
 - Check the rule XML file in `rulesets/{category}/{RuleName}.xml`
 - Look for version information in the rule metadata or description
-- Or check the git commit/tag where the rule was last updated
+- Or check the git commit/tag where the rule version is tracked

 **Please provide:**
 - Salesforce Code Analyzer version: [version here]